What’s Open, What’s Not – A Family+FunPittsburgh Guide to Being in the Green

 The National Aviary

-The National Aviary is closed this week in following the guidelines issued by Allegheny County.
+The National Aviary is opened this week in following the guidelines issued by Allegheny County.

-The National Aviary is reopening to the public on July 1, 2020.
+The National Aviary reopened to the public on July 1, 2020.
 The Aviary will have timed ticketing, extended hours, and cashless pay.

 All guests over two will be required to wear a face mask.
 The Aviary is increasing their cleaning.
 Hand sanitizers will be available. https://www.aviary.org/plan-your-visit#reopening